-- In the 115 years of operation and 75 years of sand extraction in the Omaha to Mangawhai area, there has been no known collisions between any of the dredge vessels and marine mammals. - Low probability of the dredge vessel striking an individual animal given the vessel will be stationary (barge) or slow moving while dredging. - Most dolphin species have a general attraction to boats and safely approach and/or bowride.
+- In the 115 years of operation and 75 years of sand extraction in the Omaha to Mangawhai area, there has been no known collisions between any of the dredge vessels and marine mammals. - Low probability of the dredge vessel striking an individual animal, given the vessel will be slow moving while extracting sand and the operating speed of the William Fraser unloaded is less than 10 knots. - Most dolphin species have a general attraction to boats and safely approach and / or bowride.
 Fur seals often respond neutrally to boats when in the water (although they may bowride occasionally). - Mangawhai waters are not considered unique or important feeding, resting or nursery habitats for any residential or visiting species, hence individuals are less likely to be 'distracted' by such activities, and are thus less vulnerable to collision risk.

 While the transiting of dredging vessels to and from the Ports of Auckland does not require resource consent, their passage through the Hauraki Gulf is the main region where a collision risk with marine mammals is more likely to occur.
 Bryde's whales have an extremely high vessel strike rate within Gulf waters given their tendency to rest or remain just below the water's surface (i.e. < 12 m) for large periods of time, making it difficult for vessels to see them.
-Hence, the likelihood of a vessel collision (injury or mortality) when travelling through the Hauraki Gulf is still assessed as low for migrating baleen whales and odontocete species but moderate for Bryde's whales (Table 4).
-This conclusion is based on the relevant factors as summarised below:
+Hence, while the likelihood of a vessel collision (injury or mortality) when travelling through the Hauraki Gulf is still assessed as low for migrating baleen whales and odontocete species, it is moderate for Bryde's whales.
+To reduce the likelihood of a strike to as close to zero as possible and avoid any risk of a mortality, several mitigation actions are already in place (Table 3) and a few further actions have been recommended (see Table 4).
+These conclusions are based on the relevant factors as summarised below: